akempler/composerd8/README.md

 composer require drupal/panels:8.*
 ```

+NOTE: this requires a local version of php 7.0 or greater.

 ## What does the template do?

 Provides a basic docker environment with some commonly used contrib modules such as: